Character subpage for the Universe 9 characters.

 - Jerkass Gods: He is a rotten fruit, being an utter asshole to Basil when he's not doing well in his fight and constantly mocking U7.
 He's totally fine with Lavender wanting to try to kill Gohan in their match.

-- Large Ham: All over the place during the Zen Exhibition Match and the Tournament of Power, whether he's announcing the names of his fighters' techniques or berating other Universes or their fighters.
+- Large Ham: All over the place during the Zeno Expo and the Tournament of Power, whether he's announcing the names of his fighters' techniques or berating other Universes or their fighters.
 Or even reaching his hand out to Zeno's direction right before being erased from existence, while calling for him.

 - Smug Snake: According to the character profiles, he tends to make fun of the other universes.
 The first action he does when we first see him is to arrogantly smile along the Trio of Danger.
 Buu wipes said smile off his face fairly quickly.
 It becomes very apparent how smug he is when it's revealed in episode 80 that Universe 9 is considered the worst handled of the current twelve universes.